TL;DR

 3. We install.
 Commissioning includes refrigerant charge verification + duct-leakage test.

-4. We submit SDG&E + HEEHRA paperwork within 2 weeks of commissioning.
+4. We submit whatever SDG&E or state paperwork is open and that you qualify for, within 2 weeks of commissioning.

-Don’t try to file yourself unless you’re comfortable with three agencies’ forms.
-We don’t charge extra for rebate admin — it’s included in the install.
+Don’t try to file yourself unless you’re comfortable with the forms.
+We don’t charge extra for rebate admin, it’s included in the install.

 FAQ